Positive Damping Region: A Graphic Tool for Passivization Analysis with Passivity Index: Encoding Passivization into Classic Tools

 \section{Encoding Passivization into Classic Tools}

-The method's simplicity allows it to be encoded into various classic analysis and design tools.
-In various applications, the configuration illustrated in Fig. \ref{figure: Passivity_Transformation} comprises an uncontrollable $G_2$ and a controllable $G_1$.
-In these instances, the OF passivity index $\sigma$ for $G_1$ is commonly predetermined or has a minimum threshold to guarantee the closed-loop stability.
+The method's simplicity allows it to be encoded into classic analysis and design tools.
+In various applications, the configuration illustrated in Fig.~\ref{figure: Passivity_Transformation} comprises an uncontrollable $G_2$ and a controllable $G_1$.
+Besides, the OF passivity index $\sigma$ for $G_1$ is commonly predetermined or has a minimum threshold to guarantee the closed-loop stability.

-As an example, in the distributed stability analysis of power systems \cite{Yang_Distributed_2020}, $G_2$ represents the power network with an IF passivity index $\sigma_2<0$, which, however, is usually challenging to regulate.
-The proposed method then suggests that, to maintain closed-loop stability, it suffices for the device dynamics $G_1$ to fall within the PD region w.r.t. $\sigma_1>-\sigma_2$.
-Importantly, it is not required for $G_1$ to adhere to a specific structural framework or even to possess an analytical formulation.
-By alleviating the model requirements, the proposed method enhances the flexibility of device control designs.
+For example, in the stability analysis and stability-aware grid code designs of power systems \cite{Yang_Distributed_2020, Peng_Compositional_2025, Haberle_Dynamic_2024}, $G_2$ represents the network with an IF passivity index $\sigma_2<0$, which is usually challenging to regulate.

+The proposed method asserts that, to maintain closed-loop stability, we desire the device dynamics $G_1$ to lie in the PD region w.r.t. $\sigma_1>-\sigma_2$.
+Notably, $G_1$ does not need to follow a specific structure or even admit an analytical model.
+Relaxing these modeling requirements increases flexibility in analysis and controls.